mlochbaum/BQN/running.md

 #### CBQN

-C sources are kept in the [CBQN](https://github.com/dzaima/CBQN) repository, but they also require the self-hosted bytecode to be built using cc.bqn in that repository.
-Although cc.bqn is typically run with dzaima/BQN, this can be changed by modifying the `#!` line at the beginning, or linking `dbqn` to a different executable.
-To use only the BQN and CBQN repositories, avoiding dzaima/BQN, first build with bqn.js—this is slow, but should take under a minute even on low-end hardware—then switch to CBQN itself afterwards for faster builds.
+C sources are kept in the [CBQN](https://github.com/dzaima/CBQN) repository, but they also require the self-hosted bytecode to be built using `genRuntime` in that repository.
+The script uses `bqn` (whatever that is) by default, but can be run with another BQN executable: bqn.js or dzaima/BQN will work.
+For example, run `$ path/BQN/bqn.js genRuntime path/BQN/` to bootstrap using Node.js (slow but should be under a minute even on cheap hardware).
+Once bootstrapped CBQN itself is the fastest option.

+Options are configured at the top of `src/main.c`.
+I uncomment `#define FORMATTER` to get array formatting like this site uses.

+CBQN uses the self-hosted runtime to achieve full primitive coverage, and implements specific primitives or parts of primitives natively to speed them up.
+This means primitives with native support—including everything used by the compiler—are fairly fast while others are much slower.

 ### dzaima/BQN

-[dzaima/BQN](https://github.com/dzaima/BQN/) is an implementation in Java created by modifying the existing dzaima/APL.
-It should be easy to run on desktop Linux and Android.
-It is still in development and has almost complete syntax support but incomplete primitive support: major missing functionality is dyadic Depth (`⚇`), Windows (`↕`), and many cases of set functions (`⊐⊒∊⍷`, mostly with rank >1).
+[dzaima/BQN](https://github.com/dzaima/BQN/) is an implementation in Java created by modifying the existing dzaima/APL, and should be easy to run on desktop Linux and Android.
+It may be abandoned as dzaima is now working on CBQN.
+It has almost complete syntax support but incomplete primitive support: major missing functionality is dyadic Depth (`⚇`), Windows (`↕`), and many cases of set functions (`⊐⊒∊⍷`, mostly with rank >1).

 In this repository and elsewhere, dzaima/BQN scripts are called with `#! /usr/bin/env dbqn`.
 This requires an executable file `dbqn` somewhere in your path with the following contents: